bpw1009/Hiking_Mobile_Coverage/README.md

   * geopandas, shapely, goepy, pandas, matplotlib, plotly, and reverse_geocoder to identify the Verizon records since the locations were not labeled.

 In this example, I used the hiking route coordinates for Hancock Trail in the White Mountains of New Hampshire.
 This trail happens to be in Grafton County, NH.
-I reverse geocoded a point in each of the Verizon records until one returned Grafton County.
+I reverse geocoded a point in each of the Verizon records in New Hampshire until one returned Grafton County.
 Each record contains Verizon mobile coverage data for one county.

 I then joined the hiking route to the coverage data and checked if each of the points on the route was in or out of coverage.